Orangejewce92/pmmo_xp_bottles_Remake/README.md

 ### Loot Integration
 - **Mob Drops**: Certain mobs drop combat and endurance bottles.
 - **Chest Loot**: XP bottles can be found in various chests, including village and dungeon chests.
+- **Archeology**: Sift some suspisous sand to find some xp bottles too!

 ## Installation